 Each stable firmware is released and published on the website mobatime.com.
-Every firmware comes with release notes, which you should read prior updating the device, because special update instructions or actions need to follow a specific update.
+Every firmware comes with release notes, which you should read prior updating the device, because special update instructions or actions may apply.
 The Release-Notes-x.y.z.pdf contains the following information:

-- Update instructions for information and changes to the update procedure - Added for new features. - Changed for changes in existing functionality. - Deprecated for soon-to-be removed features. - Removed for now removed features. - Fixed for any bug fixes. - · Security in case of vulnerabilities. - Known issues for bugs that are known but not yet fixed.
+- Update instructions for information and changes to the update procedure. - Added for new features. - Changed for changes in existing functionality. - Deprecated for soon-to-be removed features. - Removed for now removed features. - Fixed for any bug fixes. - · Security in case of vulnerabilities. - Known issues for bugs that are known but not yet fixed.

 Generally, we suggest to perform regular updates for security and stability reasons.
 However, if your system demands very low down-times it is wise to only perform an update when really necessary.
 So if a release would only contain new features and minor changes, that are irrelevant to your system, it is probably best to not apply such an update.
+In terms of security update, we encourage you to apply them as soon as possible, because they may contain fixes for critical vulnerabilities.
+Also, it is not possible to skip a major release (e.g. jump from 1.x to 3.x) without applying the intermediate releases (e.g. 2.x).
+This is due to the fact that some settings may change and therefore the device needs to be updated step by step.